josephkb87/JuMatOct/README.md

  *  Types of Signals and Operations

 -------------------------
-# Reference Text for usage has been added as a pdf.
+# # Reference Text for usage has been added as a pdf.

 MATLAB - Programming with MATLAB for Beginners, A Practical Introduction To Programming And Problem Solving

-# Proper Documentation for you to refer to whenever needed
+# Proper Documentation for you to refer to whenever needed.
 [Official Octave documentation](https://octave.org/octave.pdf)

 -----------------------------